sebazc/playwright-python-pytest/README.md

 Additionally, a `conftest.py` file is used for set-up and tear-down purposes, an `environment.ini` file for setting variables, a `pytest.ini` file for setting command options, and a `requirements.txt` file for tracking dependencies within the python virtual environment.

 ## How to run the tests locally
-The following are the steps and commands used for running the tests locally.
+Follow the below steps in a command line interface to run the test locally.

 1. Clone the repo in your computer: `git clone https://github.com/sebazc/playwright-python-pytest.git`
+1. Enter to the created folder: `cd playwright-python-pytest`
-1. Set up your user name: `git config --local user.name "<user name>"`
+1. Set up your user name: `git config --local user.name "<user name>"` (replace \<user name\>)
-1. Set up your user email: `git config --local user.email "<user email>"`
+1. Set up your user email: `git config --local user.email "<user email>"` (replace \<user email\>)
 1. In the project folder, create the python virtual environment: `python -m venv venv`
-1. If using PowerShell in Windows, in a terminal opened with admin access execute: `set-executionpolicy remotesigned`
+1. If using PowerShell in Windows, execute (with admin permissions): `set-executionpolicy remotesigned`
-1. If using PowerShell in Windows, back in the project folder activate the virtual environment: `venv/Scripts/Activate.ps1`
+1. If using PowerShell in Windows, activate the virtual environment: `venv/Scripts/Activate.ps1`
 1. Upgrade pip: `venv/Scripts/python.exe -m pip install --upgrade pip`
 1. Install the project dependencies: `pip install -r requirements.txt`
 1. Download the browsers to be used by playwright: `playwright install`